 Sow your Gold in Terra Alba Foliata.
-Atalanta Fugiens sixth emblem puts on display why Alchemy is called a celestial cultivation.
+Atalanta Fugiens’ sixth emblem displays why Alchemy is called celestial cultivation.

-Atalanta Fugiens, first published in Latin in 1617, has always been known because of Merian clueing engraving it and not Michael Mair writing.
-Probably here the learned Merian wanted to direct researchers attention to the very manual operation of scattering calcinated metallic gold on white foliated Mercurius Philosophorum, our suitable soil (1).
+Atalanta Fugiens, first published in Latin in 1617, has always been known because of Merian clueing engraving it and not Michael Mair’s writing.
+Probably here, the learned Merian wanted to direct researchers’ attention to the very manual operation of scattering calcinated metallic gold on white foliated Mercurius Philosophorum, our suitable soil (1).

 Seminate aurum vestrum in terram albam foliatam.
 Sow your Gold in the white foliate Earth.
-The verbatim translation of Maier first epigram line reveals no complications for both syntax and semantics.
-In fact this sentence is very ancient and Maier can not be held responsible for originating it, since it is attributed to Hermes (Theatr.
+The verbatim translation of Maier’s first epigram line reveals no complications for both syntax and semantics.
+This sentence is very ancient, and Maier can not be held responsible for originating it since it is attributed to Hermes (Theatr.
 Chem.
 Zetzneri, Tome 5, Zadith De Chemia Senioris.
 Very valuable treatise, indeed).
-And Merian translation into a design could not be more simple: a farmer sowing coins in a suitable soil.
-For gold, like a seed, must undergo putrefaction before being harvested.
+And Merian’s translation into a design could not be simpler: a farmer sowing coins in suitable soil.
+Gold, like a seed, must undergo putrefaction before being harvested.
 “Celestial cultivation” is the inspirational definition by Fulcanelli.

-We don’t need a metallic gold surplus to get rich, we need a powerful magnet to call a star or Astral Gold.
-Which is nothing more nothing less than Secret Fire/Celestial Waters.
+We don’t need a metallic gold surplus to get rich; we need a powerful magnet to call a star or Astral Gold, which is nothing more and nothing less than Secret Fire/Celestial Waters.
 Metallic gold is called “ Sun in earth” or a raw matter extremely rich in Secret Fire (this feature seems to be due to its huge electronic cloud).
 Indeed Alchemy requires mirrors to work.
-We can’t sow metallic gold without a previous calcination or reduction to “rust” (4).
-In fact gold powder is impossible to be achieved without altering its molecule purity.
+We can’t sow metallic gold without previous calcination or reduction to “rust” (4).
+Gold powder is impossible to be achieved without altering its molecule purity.

 But let’s go back to this sowing suitable soil.
 Terra Foliata, foliate earth.
-Essentially we need the white one to the purpose.
-Terra Alba Foliata, Hermaphrodite worked out of the volatile Mercurius extracted from putrefied ashes.
-According to Pernety, Dictionnaire Mytho-Hermetique 1758, Terra Foliata is dry way matter during putrefaction or blackness, the first putrefaction or Primitive Mercurius.
+Essentially we need the white one for the purpose.
+Terra Alba Foliata, the Hermaphrodite, worked out of the volatile Mercurius extracted from putrefied ashes.
+According to Pernety, Dictionnaire Mytho-Hermetique 1758, Terra Foliata is dry matter during putrefaction or blackness, the first putrefaction or Primitive Mercurius.
 Foliata, in latin, signifies either like leaves (folium) or like sheets (folium).

-On the left an engraving from Mylius Philosophia Reformata 1622, second series, seems to be much more precise than Atalanta Fugiens and presents a winged Hermaphrodite during the same sowing operation.
+Above, an engraving from Mylius Philosophia Reformata 1622, second series, seems much more precise than Atalanta Fugiens and presents a winged Hermaphrodite during the same sowing operation.
 Gold inside Mercurius Philosophorum soon begins to putrefy in its turn ( check the Opus Magnum scheme).
-At this point you can hardly find, in hermetic literature, alike descriptions: some will report necessary chemical separations of elements before arriving to a putrefaction (5), that’s to say a second turn of Labors of Hercules ( of course much shorter) some other write about philosophical separation and so a direct entrance into Main Work putrefaction.
+At this point, you can hardly find, in hermetic literature, similar descriptions: some will report necessary chemical separations of elements before arriving at putrefaction (5), that’s to say, the second turn of Labors of Hercules ( of course, much shorter), some other writers about philosophical separation and so a direct entrance into Main Work putrefaction.
 Others jump to a prompt Iris or colors procession or Peacock Tail.

-Again on the left you can glimpse at another engraving from Philosophia Reformata, first series, by Mylius, which seems to be much more charitable.
-Angel on the right is playing a trumpet or inflating it (Philosophia Reformata & the Angel with a Trumpet).
+We can glimpse at another engraving from Philosophia Reformata, the first series, by Mylius, which seems much more charitable.
+Angel on the right is playing the trumpet or inflating it (Philosophia Reformata & the Angel with a Trumpet).
 He/she is our Mercurius during the very operation of turning into Mercurius Philosophorum.
 Just some air to get fixed.
-Then it only remains to us to give an Alchemical Marriage with double.
+Then it only remains to us to give an Alchemical Marriage with a double.

 Now we are ready to return to Atalanta Fugiens latin epigram.
 Verbatim: Ruricolae pingui mandant sua femina terrae, Farmers sow their puffy feminine soil ( pinguis means fat or puffy, inflated, which is our alchemical case)

 “Cum fuerit rastris haec foliata suis”.
-That one has been foliated by them with their rakes,
+They have foliated that one with their rakes.

-: Hoc ut agas, illus bene respice, namque quod aurum Germinet, ex tritico videris, ut speculo.
-To do so pay close attention because gold germinates, as you can learn from wheat, as a mirror (6).
+Hoc ut agas, illus bene respice, namque quod aurum Germinet, ex tritico videris, ut speculo.
+Pay close attention because gold germinates, as you can learn from wheat, as a mirror (6).